 While pre-qualification is different from submitting a full mortgage application and doesn’t guarantee you will be approved for a loan, it is an extremely useful tool in the home buying preparation process.
 Pre-qualification can be done over the phone or online, and there’s usually no cost involved.
 It's that easy!

-Why should you get pre-approved?
+Why should you get pre-approved first?

 Getting pre-approved is the next step.
 It's the real deal, especially when you are serious about purchasing a home.
 A pre-approval letter is a statement from the lender that you qualify for a specific mortgage amount based on an underwriter's review of all of your financing information ( credit report, pay stubs, bank statement, assets, salary, etc).